Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Discussion, conclusion and next steps

-In summary, to a large extent both PET and PG Compton are rather complementary approaches and may be used in a synergic fashion.
-Therefore, the possibility to combine them in a single and dedicated system, similar to the one reported here, seems a reasonable step forward towards attaining high accuracy range verification (PET) in real-time (Compton).
-In this respect, one of the main limitations of the present work was the low beam energy (18~MeV), when compared to clinical values (100-200~MeV).
-For this reason the beam on/off lapses used in this work had to be significantly large, of several 100~s and a special target or phantom had to be employed.
-Next steps to develop further the approach proposed here comprise the realization of measurements using average clinical beam conditions and conventional water or PMMA phantoms.
-Using a pulsed beam of a high energy with a large phantom and a suitable duty cycle, it may become possible to correlate sequential PG-Compton and PET-images in- and off-spill, respectively.
-There are two main aspects to research in the future experiment.
+In future works we aim at overcoming the main limitation of the present study, which was the low proton-beam energy of 18~MeV, significantly smaller than common clinical values (100-200~MeV).
+For this reason the beam on/off lapses used in this work had to be significantly large, of several 100~s and a special target-phantom with several layers had to be employed.
+Next steps to develop further the hybrid technique comprise the realization of measurements using average clinical beam conditions and conventional water and PMMA phantoms.
+Using a pulsed beam of a high energy with a large phantom and a suitable duty cycle, it may become possible to correlate sequential PG-Compton and PET-images in- and off-spill, respectively, as proposed also in Ref.~\cite{Parodi:16}.
+In this respect, there are two main aspects to research in the future experiment.
 First, the performance of the detection system at the high counting rate conditions of the high-energy and high-intensity clinical beams needs to be validated.
 Second, one has to determine which is the optimal duty-cycle for the proton beam to accomplish both PG Compton and PET imaging for a proper trade-off of statistical and systematic accuracy.
 The aforediscussed pulsed-beam duty-cycle requirement of less than 0.01 aligns very well with the application of this new methodology in treatments with superconducting synchrocyclotrons, which produce a pulsed beam (few $\mu$s, every 1–2 ms)~\cite{Yap21}, and also with recent developments related to hybrid delivery approaches in flash therapy~\cite{Jolly20}.